totalhack/zillion/docs/mkdocs/index.md

 see
 [here](https://raw.githubusercontent.com/totalhack/zillion/master/tests/test_mysql_ds_config.json)

-The basics of `Zillion's` configuration structure are as follows:
+The basics of `Zillion's` warehouse configuration structure are as follows:

 A `Warehouse` config has the following main sections: